fatihbalsoy/material-board/README.md

 This plugin is still in its pre-release phase and is not yet available on the WordPress Plugin Directory.

+## Customization

+Head over to `Appearance` > `Material Dashboard` to customize the dashboard colors and looks.
+Here are some of the available options:

+- Theme (Light, Dark, and System)
+- Colors (Primary and Accent colors)
+- Toggle Rounded Corners
+- Font (Mona, Hubot, Roboto, or WordPress)
+- Header Font (Serif or sans serif)
+- Icons (Material or WordPress)

 ## Features

 - [x] Dark mode